 What Services Are Managed?

-Unfortunately, managed internet services aren’t all that common in the UK.
+Unfortunately, managed internet access services aren’t all that common in the UK.
 This is disappointing because of the many advantages it can bring to businesses – particularly smaller businesses with limited resources.
-However, the good news is that many leased line services in the UK are fully managed, and this is considered to be one of the greatest benefits of opting for a leased line for your business.
+However, the good news is that all high speed leased line services in the UK are fully managed, and this is considered to be one of the greatest benefits of opting for a leased line for your business.

 What are the Advantages of Managed Internet?

-● Almost instant correspondence from your provider should a fault appear
+- Almost instant correspondence from your provider should a fault appear

-● Fast, efficient, and effective fixes to comply with service level agreements
+- Fast, efficient, and effective fixes to comply with service level agreements

-● Frees up human and financial resources as web administrators not required
+- Frees up human and financial resources as web administrators not required

-At its most basic, what a managed internet service such as a leased line does is take over all the technical aspects of your connection, removing the stresses of maintaining a fully operational IT service for your employees, and leaving you with one less thing to think about.
+At its most basic, what a managed internet connection such as a leased line does is take over all the technical aspects of your connection.
+This removes the stresses of maintaining a fully operational IT service for your employees, leaving you with one less thing to think about.